Skip to the content

 Once you have all the information, you need to know what to do with it.
 Your LA should have a document outlining its policies, familiarise yourself with this.
 Refer to your LA’s policies to evidence that your child isn’t receiving the support they require.
 By Proving this, your case will be stronger.
 You will have the opportunity during the submission to include a written statement.
 Include as much relevant information/ reports as you can but make sure to be concise.

 The process can be tough and stressful.
-Ensure that you prioritise your mental and physical health so that you’re able to support your child to the best of your ability.
+Ensure that you prioritise your own mental health and well-being, so that you’re able to support your child to the best of your ability.
 Remember you are your child’s greatest asset and best advocate.
 Don’t give up.

 You know your child best.
 Only you know how they react in certain situations and how a bad day at school affects them at home.
 This type of information is essential for your application as it can be evidence of how inappropriate educational settings can impact their life as a whole, not just their education.